Oxyaine/RainWorldBestiary/README.md

 * Used As Lure = 15 : For when the player uses the creature to lure / distract something else
 * Observe Hiding = 16 : For when the player observes a creature hiding
 * Observe Behaviour = 17 : For when the player observes a creature doing a behaviour
-* Observe Hearing = 18 : For when the creature hears the player
+* Observe Hearing = 18 : When a creature hears the player
+* Player Grabbed = 19 : When the player grabs a creature

 #### Automatic